OctopusDeploy/blog/blog/2021-04/new-look-octopus-account/index.md

 ## Conclusion

-The Control Center is now a distinct space to manage your account, with intuitive navigation to make finding what you need even easier, and these changes pave the way for future features we're working on.
+The Control Center is now a distinct space to manage your account, with intuitive navigation to make finding what you need even easier.
+These changes also pave the way for future features we're working on.

 We hope the redesign makes it more enjoyable to use.
 Please let us know if you have suggestions for further improvements.